Eight Great Places to Live in Texas

 I grew up visiting my grandparents in McAllen, and my mom lives here today, so I visit a few times a year.
 I don't recommend flying from NYC to McAllen because it's nearly impossible to find a round-trip ticket for under $450 — but you can avoid the problem by moving there permanently.

-The summer has seen a severe heat wave, with temperatures consistently reaching above 100 degrees, but the good news is you can cool off by taking a 45-minute to hour-long drive to South Padre Island, one of the most popular vacation destinations in the country.
-In fact, it was named the second most popular spring break destination in the world in 2016.
+The summer has seen a severe heat wave, with temperatures consistently reaching above 100 degrees, but the good news is you can cool off by taking a 45-minute to hour-long drive to South Padre Island, one of the most popular vacation destinations in the country, and still a top Spring Break hub in 2025.

 One of my favorite things to do when visiting South Padre Island, besides swimming in the gorgeous beaches, is visiting the Sea Turtle, Inc., a non-profit sea turtle rescue center where you can feed the turtles, donate, and see rehabilitation in process.